Safety Tips for a “New Normal” this Memorial Day

 Even during these challenging times, to many of us, Memorial Day is the official start of summer.

-It’s a time to remember the people who gave so much for our country, a time to be with family and friends (while social distancing, of course) and a time to take a break and have some fun.
+It’s a time to remember the people who gave so much for our country, a time to be with family and friends and a time to take a break and have some fun.

 So while you relax and continue to adjust to a “new normal,” remember these tips to keep your family safe this Memorial Day and beyond.